kimminss0/CSED353/writeups/assn3.md

 outstanding segments is acknowledged, it reset the retransmission timer to the initial value or stop it if all of them were ACKed.

-TCP sender possesses an timer to check RTO(retransmission timeout).
+TCP sender possesses a timer to check RTO(retransmission timeout).
 The design of the RTO timer is provided by the `TCPSender::Timer` class definition.

 `_retransmission_timeout_reached()` is called when RTO expires and retransmits